 - Launch the dialer app on the originating emulator instance.

-- As the number to dial, enter the console port number of the instance you'd like to call.
-You can determine the console port number of the target instance by checking its window title, where the console port number is reported as "Android Emulator (<port>).
+You can determine the console port number of the target instance by checking its window title, if it is running in a separate window, but not if it is running in a tool window.
+The console port number is reported as "Android Emulator (<port>)".

-- Press "Dial".
+- Click the dial button.
 A new inbound call appears in the target emulator instance.